 The last part of the eye examination involves dilating the pupils.
 A drop is applied to the eye and the pupil is dilated within 15 minutes to allow a detailed examination of the inside of the eye.
 This is done with direct and indirect ophthalmoscopy.
 Our equipment and specialised training allows a thorough eye examination, much more than general veterinarians are able to offer.

 The initial eye examination and consultation generally takes 30 - 45 minutes.
-These services are available at our main practice at East Malvern Monday through to Saturday, with weekly sessions at Point Cook and Essendon's Animal Accident and Emergency Centers, as well as regular clinics in Geelong, Mornington Peninsula (Frankston) and Moe.
+These services are available at our main practice at East Malvern Monday through to Friday, with weekly sessions at Point Cook and Essendon's Animal Accident and Emergency Centers, as well as regular clinics in Geelong, Hoppers Crossing and Moe.
+We also visit Albury and Warrnambool a couple of times a year.